In today's episode I talk to the Well-Renowned Violinist Edmond Fokker Van Crayestein.

 And yet he remains mysterious and enigmatic through and through.

-The picture begins to be clearer, covert operations, dining in royal houses, playing the violin at galas and all things in between, it reads like a film script.
+His covert lifestyle is intriguing, whether he is dining in royal houses, playing the violin at galas and all things in between, it reads like a film script.

 He is currently making a documentary about music as a healing power called ‘music is healing’

-His latest album Viva La Vida is about to be released with beautiful violin pieces.
+His latest album From Heart To Heart, soon to be released is composed with beautiful violin pieces.

 A project he hopes will offer hope and comfort to people that are lonely.